This, that, and also, etc… showcases my recent work, enthusiasms & appreciations.

 Back in advertising, in 2004 I had the opportunity to help build out another upstart shop, 160over90.
 There I worked as a creative director for American Eagle Outfitters, Nina Shoes, Loyola University Maryland, Sony Pictures Entertainment, AND1, Nike & SoBe Beverages.

 In 2009 I carved out this modest little lagoon online & set to transmitting.
 I tumbled into pretty steady blogging for a fat 3 years or so.
 That led to tumbles & tweets, flattering re-blogs, getting picked up briefly by Another Magazine, corresponded & hat-tipped with some fascinating cats.
 Some interest in my illustration even led to tryouts to provide product paintings to the legendary J. Peterman catalog.
 Close, but not quite.

-In 2010 later I left to become the Executive Creative Director at Brownstein Group.
-The shop is Philadelphia’s oldest independent, now on its 50th year.
-I oversee an absolutely ace studio, where our clients include IKEA, Western Union, Ebay, Ricoh.
-The cut of our jib can be seen here.
+In 2010 I left to become the Executive Creative Director at Brownstein Group.
+The shop is Philadelphia’s oldest independent, now on its 54th year.
+I oversaw an absolutely ace studio, where our clients included IKEA, Western Union, Ebay, & Wawa.

-I recently gave an interview opining about advertising and such stuff… It features some of Brownstein Group’s best recent work, shout outs to my Telegraph days, Philly ad folk & illustration cats, & some old heads I crewed with at the old priate ship down the street.
+A while back I gave an interview opining about advertising and such stuff… It features some of my agency work, shout outs to my Telegraph days, Philly ad folk & illustration cats, & some old heads I crewed with at the old pirate ship down the street.
 On the site I’m in some ridiculously prime company, with folk from Saatchi, Leo Burnett, Droga5, etc… Flattered to be asked and hope it provides a few minutes of satisfying diversion.
 Enjoy.
 Read it here, then

 Some Pocket Manifestos